 AT&T 5G Plans

 When it comes to 5G service plans, AT&T is going to add-on 5G to their recently launched AT&T Unlimited Elite and Unlimited Extra plans.
 In other words, to start, you won’t pay extra to have 5G as long as you are on one of those two plans.
 We don’t know if that will change in the future.

 So yeah, AT&T is launching 5G for consumers using low-band spectrum that will bring greater reach and accessibility to many people.
 It’ll start to go live over the coming weeks in the markets we listed above.
 We’ll let you know as it goes live!

 EDIT: Made small changes to the previous references of sub-6 here.
 AT&T included graphics in their announcement for sub-6 which I just went with initially.
-This network is actually low-band, not sub-6, which would be mid-band.
+This network is actually considered low-band, not sub-6, which would be mid-band.